Goats on Ventnor Downs

 They can stand on their hind legs to feed, which creates a conspicuous browse line.
 The stripping of a tree’s bark means that the tree will slowly die because it's starved of water and nutrients.

-Goats versus holm oak
+Goats and the holm oak

 Since the goats were introduced onto the downs, the holm oak has been gradually brought under control and more valuable chalk grassland has been restored.